AwareErmine/react-dragon-drop/README.md

 ## Draggable list of items
 Note: because draggable items can insert themselves before or after each other, **you do not need Dragbox for just one list**

+or this should be true, but testing reveals dragging works better in a Dragbox

 ```jsx
 <ul>